Paul Heyman: World Wrestling Federation/Entertainment (2001–2006)

-Various roles (2001–2005)
+The Alliance (2001–2002)

 Following the closure of ECW in early 2001, Paul Heyman joined the World Wrestling Federation (WWF, later WWE).
 In March of that year, he replaced Jerry Lawler as a commentator on Raw Is War.
 Lawler had resigned after the company released his then-wife, Stacy "The Kat" Carter.
 Heyman resumed his long-standing on-air dynamic with Jim Ross, serving as a color commentator during a period of transition as WWF prepared to absorb both ECW and WCW talent.

 In mid-2001, Heyman returned to an on-screen managerial role during the Invasion storyline, a company-wide angle that portrayed former WCW and ECW talent as outsiders challenging the WWF.
 As part of the angle, ECW was revived as a fictional faction, with Heyman cast as its spokesman.
 The ECW contingent later merged with Shane McMahon's WCW-aligned wrestlers to form "The Alliance."
 The storyline culminated at Survivor Series in November, where the WWF defeated The Alliance in a winner-takes-all elimination match.
 Following the conclusion of the angle, Heyman was written off television, and Lawler returned to the commentary team alongside Ross.